kamimrcht/webpage/mphf.md

 We said the LP-MPHF tries to work on the _k_-mer redundancy of a given sequence set.
 However, if the function’s input is a _k_-mer set itself, it will not be able to build _super-k-mers_ longer than _k_-mers, hence losing the possible _k_-1 overlaps.
 Using SPSS with longer strings, such as unitigs or simplitigs, one allows _super-k-mers_ to be more likely optimal for the LP-MPHF.

-Here is my interpretation of one of the figures from the paper:
+Here is my interpretation of one of the figures from the paper, where the number of bits/key of LP-Hash is plotted as a function:

 <img src="files/range_lphash.png" alt="drawing" width="700"/>